 My piercer, this lovely gem of a man, talked me through the whole process.
 I had already told myself not to get overworked before knowing how painful the piercing would be.
-Harry helped me stick to my commitment and guided me through my breathing exercises.
+Harry helped me stick to my commitment and guided me through breathing.
 In retrospect, the experience was like preparing for labor, though a lot less intense.

 For those of you who don’t know, the conch is the inner part of your ear.
 It is the very thick cartilage that you can properly squeeze with the pads of your thumb and forefinger, if you find a reason to do so.
-Take a look at the beautiful face below to get a clearer picture of what I mean.
-Or search on Pinterest for insanely cute ideas that show the versatility of a well placed conch piercing.
+You can take a look at the graphic below to get a clearer picture of what I mean, or search on Pinterest for ideas that show the versatility of a well placed conch piercing.

 Since I eventually want to wear a ring in my conch piercing, Harry determined it best that he pierce closer to the edge of the ear (where the arrows end), rather than in the middle (where the back of your earbuds usually come to rest).

 Spring break baby!
 No, I didn’t go anywhere exotic for spring break.
-I never have and at this point I don't think I ever will.
-I mean, let’s be honest, who has money for that?
-But I did take some time out of the week to get my conch piercing done.
+I never have and at this point I never will.
+Let’s be honest, who has money for that?
+Still, I took some time out of the week to get my conch piercing done.

 Would it have been nice to sit in a cabin somewhere and sleep/eat/read?
 Yes.
 Do I have friends who would pay to do this with me?
 Lol, no. Am I happy with what I did instead?
 Yes.
 Yes.
 Yes!